wilsonzlin/nanoscript/README.md

 ## Getting started

-Right now, it's a Maven project, so you'll need JDK 1.8+ and Maven 3.5+.
+JDK 1.8+ and Maven 3.5+ are required.

-Once installed, just run the `compile.sh` script, which will output `nanoscript-VERSION.jar` in the same directory as the script, where `VERSION` is the version.
+Once installed, run the `compile.sh` script, which will output `nanoscript-VERSION.jar` in the same directory as the script, where `VERSION` is the version.

 Run it using `java -jar`, and provide the path to a nanoscript file as an argument: